Oxygen toxicity: Causes

 Oxygen toxicity is caused by hyperoxia, exposure to oxygen at partial pressures greater than those to which the body is normally exposed.
-This occurs in three principal settings: underwater diving, hyperbaric oxygen therapy, and the provision of supplemental oxygen, in critical care, and for long term treatment of chronic disorders, and particularly to premature infants.
+This occurs in three principal settings: underwater diving, hyperbaric oxygen therapy, and the provision of supplemental oxygen, in critical care, and for long-term treatment of chronic disorders, and particularly to premature infants.
 In each case, the risk factors are markedly different.

 Under normal or reduced ambient pressures, the effects of hyperoxia are initially restricted to the lungs, which are directly exposed, but after prolonged exposure or at hyperbaric pressures, other organs can be at risk.
 At normal partial pressures of inhaled oxygen, most of the oxygen transported in the blood is carried by haemoglobin, but the amount of dissolved oxygen will increase at partial pressures of arterial oxygen exceeding 100 mmHg, when oxyhemoglobin saturation is nearly complete.
 At higher concentrations the effects of hyperoxia are more widespread in the body tissues beyond the lungs.

 Central nervous system toxicity

-Exposures, from minutes to a few hours, to partial pressures of oxygen above about 1.6 bar—about eight times normal atmospheric partial pressure—are usually associated with central nervous system oxygen toxicity and are most likely to occur among patients undergoing hyperbaric oxygen therapy and divers.
+Exposures, from minutes to a few hours, to partial pressures of oxygen above about 1.6 bar—about eight times normal atmospheric partial pressure—are usually associated with central nervous system oxygen toxicity, also known as acute oxygen toxicity, and are most likely to occur among patients undergoing hyperbaric oxygen therapy and divers.
 Since sea level atmospheric pressure is about 1 bar, central nervous system toxicity can only occur under hyperbaric conditions, where ambient pressure is above normal.
 Divers breathing air at depths beyond 60 m face an increasing risk of an oxygen toxicity "hit" (seizure).
 Divers breathing a gas mixture enriched with oxygen, such as nitrox, similarly increase the risk of a seizure at shallower depths, should they descend below the maximum operating depth accepted for the mixture.

-CNS toxicity is aggravated by a high partial pressure of carbon dioxide, stress, fatigue and cold, all of which are much more likely in diving than in hyperbaric therapy.
+CNS toxicity is aggravated by a high partial pressure of carbon dioxide, stress, fatigue, and cold, all of which are much more likely in diving than in hyperbaric therapy.